JackDougherty/bookdown-test/docs/bookdown-test.md

 no. 4 (August 2009): 523–48.
 <http://digitalrepository.trincoll.edu/cssp_papers/1>.

 Dougherty, Jack, Jesse Wanzer, and Christina Ramsay.
-“Sheff V. O’Neill:
+“Sheff v.
+O’Neill:
 Weak Desegregation Remedies and Strong Disincentives in Connecticut, 1996-2008.”
 In *From the Courtroom to the Classroom: The Shifting Landscape of School Desegregation*, edited by Claire Smrekar and Ellen